teamILLO/Stockin/discussions/20201010_discussions.md

 - [ ] I revised the flowchart so that it fully contains actions and pages related to My Page and Pre-login Page
 - [ ] I checked I have covered every possible action as a user story in the newly created Pre-Login Page
 - [ ] I finished writing user stories for My Page and Pre-Login Page
-- [ ] I checked that my user stories fulfill standards of grading guidelines
+- [ ] I checked that my user stories and Customer fulfill standards of grading guidelines

 **Daun**
 - [ ] I finished writing Project Abstract (Refer to proposal)